The treatment process

 Transferring the fertilised egg after artificial fertilisation

 If at least one egg has ripened by the day after artificial fertilisation, we arrange a date with you for transfer.
-We transfer at least two fertilised eggs into the womb.
+We transfer one egg into the womb.
 A thin, flexible catheter is used for this, and the procedure is not normally painful.

 Following artificial fertilisation, we continue to look after you in our clinics.
 Hormones, in the form of injections of hCG or progesterone, are often given to support the implantation and development of the fertilised egg.
 You should always do a pregnancy test.
 If the result is positive, you can arrange an appointment with us for your first ultrasound scan about three weeks later.
 If the pregnancy test is negative, we will discuss a further plan with you.